belastingdienst/opr-paas/docs/development-guide/index.md

 Your development environment for Paas
 -------------------------------------

-In order to write even the simplest patch for Paas you must have setup your workstation to build and locally test the version of the operator you are developing.
+In order to write even the simplest patch for Paas you must have set up your workstation to build and locally test the version of the operator you are developing.

 Submit a pull request